BLARNEY

 Note: The title of this post is the aforementioned title of the book.
 It translates as, The correct way to speak Bristol.

-I will do penance and wear ashes and sackcloth for at last 2 hours next Wednesday or tomorrow whichever comes sooner.
+I will do penance and wear ashes and sackcloth for at least 2 hours next Wednesday or tomorrow whichever comes sooner.

 SWORD WORDS